xhcarina/HackPrinceton25-Spring-Bundle/README.md

 # HP25-Bundle: Decentralized Microlending Platform

-A revolutionary decentralized microlending platform that combines loan tokenization, intelligent bundling, and advanced risk assessment to create a secure and liquid marketplace for microloans.
+A revolutionary microlending platform that combines intelligent loan bundling, advanced risk assessment, and a modern mobile interface for efficient microloan management.

-<<<<<<< HEAD
 ## Vision & Overview

 HP25-Bundle revolutionizes microlending by:
-- Creating a decentralized marketplace for small loans
+- Creating an efficient marketplace for small loans
-- Enabling loan tokenization and bundling for improved liquidity
+- Enabling intelligent loan bundling for improved management
 - Providing sophisticated risk assessment and resource allocation
 - Empowering borrowers in developing economies while offering investors new opportunities
-- Maintaining securitization innovation while ensuring benefits flow to underserved communities
+- Maintaining transparency while ensuring benefits flow to underserved communities

 ## Inspiration
 Our project was inspired by the critical gap in microfinance: while millions of people need small loans for business and personal development, traditional financial systems often fail to serve them efficiently.
 We drew inspiration from: